This website uses cookies to ensure you get the best experience on our website. Find out more.

 A half-hourly meter (also known as an HH meter or 00 meters) takes automatic meter readings of your electricity usage every 30 minutes and sends them directly to your supplier so there’s no need to provide manual readings.

-Half-hourly meters are also required if you want to join the government’s Smart Export Guarantee scheme, where you get paid for exporting low-carbon electricity back to the National Grid.
+Half-hourly meters are also required to join the government’s Smart Export Guarantee scheme, where you get paid for exporting low-carbon electricity back to the National Grid.

 Half Hourly Meters Explained